qudooschaudhry/Blog/input/posts/repository-parttern-part1.md

 ![Tweet Repo](tweet_repo.png)

+I know, my response is a little cheeky.
+A better answer would have been "it depends" ;)

-There is a lot of material out there talking in favour of or against the repository pattern.
-It is hard to explain your point on twitter, so I thought I need to document my thoughts in the form of a post.
+I think there are times when it makes sense and there is a lot of material out there talking in favour of or against the repository pattern.
+I also wanted to document my thoughts in the form of a post.
 So, let's dive in.

-## What is The Repository Pattern?
+## What is the Repository Pattern?

 As awlays, Martin Fowler has a good quick [explanation](https://martinfowler.com/eaaCatalog/repository.html) on the PEAA catalog.
 That first line